-An interest expense of EUR 175,563,437 (2021: EUR 320,987,600) has been recorded in the profit and loss account for the year ended 31 December 2022.
+An interest expense of EUR 414,884,355 (2022: EUR 175,563,437) has been recorded in the profit and loss account for the year ended 31 December 2023.

-(iii) Early 2014, the Company launched a Warrant Programme.
+(v) Early 2014, the Company launched a Warrant Programme.
 According to this programme the Company may issue derivative financial instruments of any kind including, but not limited to, derivative financial instruments relating to a specified index or a basket of indices, a specified share or a basket of shares, a specified debt instrument or a basket of debt instruments, a specified currency or a basket of currencies, a specified commodity or a basket of commodities, a specified fund or a basket of funds.

-The total premium of the derivative financial instruments issued amounted to EUR 28,391,375 as at 31 December 2022 (2021: EUR 32,709,709).
+The total premium of the derivative financial instruments issued amounted to EUR 13,701,439 as at 31 December 2023 (2022: EUR 28,391,375).

-Natixis S.A. granted on 23 January 2014 an irrevocable and unconditional guarantee in favour of the holders of financial instruments issued by the Company.
+Natixis S.A. granted on 23 January 2014 an irrevocable and unconditional guarantee in favour of the holders of financial instruments issued by the Company (Note 2.3 and Note 2.13).